-If you are traveling to Rome for the first time, do stop in Piazza Navona, the symbol of elegance still today where once a year the biggest names in the Italian fashion industry gather to introduce their new collections.
+If you are travelling to Rome for the first time, do stop in Piazza Navona, the symbol of elegance still today where once a year the biggest names in the Italian fashion industry gather to introduce their new collections.
 Not only are the works of art in the piazza aesthetically beautiful, but they also enshrine their artists’ personality and temperament.
 According to the legend, Gian Lorenzo Bernini built the Four Rivers Fountain in the middle of the square with the statue representing the Rio della Plata protecting its face as if worried about the imminent collapse of the church just opposite, masterpiece of his competitor Francesco Borromini, and the Nile covering its eyes to spare itself from that unpleasant vision, all in a fierce baroque-style smear campaign.

-Heading east, we wound up in Fontana di Trevi, one of the most impressive things to do in Rome for anyone traveling here for the first time.
+Heading east, we wound up in Fontana di Trevi, one of the most impressive things to do in Rome for anyone travelling here for the first time.
 With this view, the notion of glamour that Italy boasts becomes suddenly clear.
 Evocative of elegance, power, and sensuality, this famous fountain has been the setting for the unforgettable scene of Fellini‘s Dolce Vita in which Anita Ekberg, in her off-the-shoulder black dress, dives into the water and invites Marcello Mastroianni to join her.